Are you searching for ways to build a strong marriage?

 >>>>>Do you pray with your spouse?
 How can you set aside time each day to join together and pray?<<<<<<

-Building a strong marriage takes intentionality and requires work.
+To build a strong marriage, it takes intentionality and requires work.
 But when we put forth the effort, we begin to see the beauty that God designed for this perfect union.